Lists are important. They help us prioritize—and remember to complete—important tasks.

 The first section in your project status report template is the executive overview.
 It should include a high-level overview of the project status, broken down into three parts:

 1. Project identifiers.

 - Name of project manager

-- Date of report
+- Date of project report

 It may seem obvious to reference the project name and other items, but without having them on your list, they can be easy to overlook.
-With the exception of the report date, the project identifiers will stay the same week-to-week.
+With the exception of the status report date, the project identifiers will stay the same week-to-week.

 Including the date of the status report is very important: This helps establish an accurate project timeline.

 2. Progress summary.
 This section should include a high-level review of overall project goals and the progress made toward them so far.
 Is the project on track, behind, or ahead of schedule?
 Is it over or under budget?
 The progress summary should highlight any items that need project team attention—even if those items are also discussed in a later section of the status report.